HACKCLUBGANG/Signlanguagegloves/README.md

 I will be attacking them using my soldering iron i got for my hackpad and using the red and black 1mm wires that ill buy First i will be connecting all of the flex sensors with my gloves like this
 <img width="878" height="414" alt="image" src="https://github.com/user-attachments/assets/d76a295d-f6f3-436f-8ddc-2d54f2842fe8" />
-then i will added all of the components after soldering them
+then i will added all of the components after soldering them I WILL ATTACH THEM USING MY THREAD AND SEWING NEEDLE
 <img width="796" height="408" alt="image" src="https://github.com/user-attachments/assets/2c172bdc-ab66-4f2b-aef5-f1baf707e76f" />
 then i will add the code so its ready